sparticle999/SpaceCompany/README.md

 - Volcanic Veluptuator: Lava

 # Changelog:
+v0.3.4
+- Added New Solar Theme
+- Added New United Theme

 v0.3.3
 - Added Collapsability for the solar system tab
 - Added notifications on tabs when there is something new in them